zoey1998/Fundamentals-BME-Design/schedule.md

 <tr>
 <td>Thurs Oct 04</td>
 <td>Objectives, Design Skills Project: Brainstorming</td>
-<td>Design Skills Project: Milestone 03 (Sakai, to be assigned), Submit updated Product Development worksheet (with Objectives) to Sakai by 10/7 if you want feedback by 10/9, otherwise turn in by 10/10</td>
+<td>Submit updated Product Development worksheet (with Objectives) to Sakai by 10/7 if you want feedback by 10/9, otherwise turn in by 10/10</td>
 </tr>

 <tr>